sivalabs/sivalabs-hugo/content/posts/2020/2020-04-02-impose-architecture-guidelines-using-archunit.md

   - Java
 tags: [java, best-practices]
 ---
-While building the software we all agree, as a team, to follow a set of guidelines which are typically considered as best practices.
+While building the software, we all agree, as a team, to follow a set of guidelines which are typically considered as best practices.
 But during the development, developers might violate those guidelines unknowingly or ignorance.
-Typically we rely upon **code reviews** or code quality checking tools like **SonarQube**, **PMD** etc to check for such violations.
+Typically, we rely upon **code reviews** or code quality checking tools like **SonarQube**, **PMD**, etc. to check for such violations.
 But some of the guidelines could be opinionated decisions which might not be able to automate using SonarQube, PMD etc.

 For example, typically I would like to follow the guidelines mentioned below for my Java based applications: